How to Write a Song and Produce Music: A Step-by-Step Guide

 0:00

 Once you are happy with the melody, you can subtract or keep the chords and add other embellishments to create interest and variation.
-As you're starting, use a simple melody that repeats throughout the verse.
+As you're starting, use a simple melody that repeats throughout the first verse.
 Later on, you can move towards something more complex.

 audio-thumbnail